vmanka25/ChessArm/readme.md

   ## Obstacles

   There were many obstacles as we designed and assembled our project.
-The Onshape document took alot of time to make and after we realized we made it too big we had to make a new redesigned version. this version was alot smaller and better balanced. coding was also an obstacle because neither me or joshua are very good at coding.
-I still can't get the code to work.
+The Onshape document took a lot of time to make, after we realized we made it too big and we had to make a redesigned version.
+This version was a lot smaller and utilized a shelf to hoist the rack and pinion.
+Coding was also an obstacle because neither me or Joshua are very good at coding.
+The Code was the singular most infuriating part of the project, we've spent weeks trying new things but eventually we found a code that worked.
+Vincent got sick like 3 times over the winter while I (Joshua) got sick once (not a flex or anything).

   ## Reflection

-  This project took alot of time and was very stressful. if I were to redo this I would have prototyped and started printing sooner.
+  This project took a lot of time and was very stressful.
+If we were to redo this we would have used a rough prototysooner.
 I would not make it a polar arm but a cartesian arm as the math and code are difficult.
 I would have tried to stick with the timeline and done an easier project if I could do it again.